martinkiefer/feedback-kde/README.md

 ## Prerequisites
 In order to activate this feature, you will need two things:

-1. An OpenCL-compatible device and a respective driver SDK.
+1. An OpenCL-compatible device (e.g. a graphics card or any reasonably modern CPU) and a respective driver SDK.
 Here are some pointers where you can find one for your device:
     * NVIDIA

         Install both the latest graphics driver and the CUDA SDK from: